bkrcokan13/Recipe-Page/README.md

 Here is a screenshot of the Recipe Page:

 ![Recipe Page Screenshot](screenshot.png) *(Make sure to add a screenshot image to your repo and update the path accordingly)*

-## Contributing

-Contributions are welcome!
-Here’s how you can contribute:

-1. Fork the repository.
-2. Create a new branch:

-    ```bash
-    git checkout -b feature/your-feature-name
-    ```

-3. Commit your changes:

-    ```bash
-    git commit -m "Add your message here"
-    ```

-4. Push to the branch:

-    ```bash
-    git push origin feature/your-feature-name
-    ```

-5. Open a pull request.

 ## License